go-gitea/gitea/docs/content/doc/upgrade/from-gitea.en-us.md

 ## Upgrade from package

 * Stop the running instance, backup data.
-* Use package manager to upgrade Gitea to the latest version.
+* Use your package manager to upgrade Gitea to the latest version.
 * Start the Gitea instance.

 ## Upgrade from binary